Arjo216/city-connect-omega/README.md

     G -->|Command Execution| A
 ```
 ### Core Microservices
-* 1.Kinematic Physical Layer (app/simulation/): A spatial engine simulating moving IoT nodes in a 1000x1000m coordinate space.
+* 1. Kinematic Physical Layer (app/simulation/): A spatial engine simulating moving IoT nodes in a 1000x1000m coordinate space.

-Agentic Cognitive Layer (oracle_agent.py): Powered by CrewAI and Groq (Llama-3.3).
+* 2. Agentic Cognitive Layer (oracle_agent.py): Powered by CrewAI and Groq (Llama-3.3).
 Specialized agents diagnose anomalies not by guessing, but by searching historical data.

-Episodic Vector Memory (chromadb): A persistent high-dimensional database storing mathematical representations of every attack signature and proven countermeasure.
+* 3. Episodic Vector Memory (chromadb): A persistent high-dimensional database storing mathematical representations of every attack signature and proven countermeasure.

-Continuous Learning API (api_server.py): Asynchronous FastAPI backend.
+* 4. Continuous Learning API (api_server.py): Asynchronous FastAPI backend.
 When a human commander approves a tactic, this layer automatically embeds the zero-day footprint into the vector cortex for future recognition.

-Digital Twin Command Center (dashboard.py): A high-performance 3D spatial visualization utilizing PyDeck and Streamlit with real-time popup logging.
+* 5. Digital Twin Command Center (dashboard.py): A high-performance 3D spatial visualization utilizing PyDeck and Streamlit with real-time popup logging.

-🧠 Continuous Intelligence Loop
+**🧠 Continuous Intelligence Loop**
 This sequence diagram tracks the advanced asynchronous communication between the physical grid, the RAG-enhanced AI, and the continuous learning feedback loop.
 sequenceDiagram
     autonumber